ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 Open toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 You can create a toolchain in two ways: use a template to create a toolchain or create a toolchain from an app.

 Each toolchain is associated with a specific resource group or organization (org).
 If a toolchain is associated with a resource group, any user that has Identity and Access Management (IAM) Viewer permission for the toolchain resource or the resource group that contains it can access the toolchain.
 If the toolchain is associated with an org, any user that is a member of that org can be added to the access control list for any of its associated toolchains.
-For more information about access control for toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#managing_access_orgs){: new_window}.
-For more information about access control for toolchains in resource groups, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#managing_access_resource_groups){: new_window}.
+For more information about access control for toolchains in Cloud Foundry orgs, see [Managing access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#managing_access_orgs).
+For more information about access control for toolchains in resource groups, see [Managing access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using#managing_access_resource_groups).

 ##Creating a toolchain from a template
 {: #creating_a_toolchain_from_a_template}